Esri/arcgis-runtime-samples-android/java/find-closest-facility-to-multiple-incidents-service/README.md

 ## How to use the sample

-Click the 'Solve Routes' button to solve and display the route from each incident (fire) to the nearest facility (fire station).
+Tap the 'Solve Routes' button to solve and display the route from each incident (fire) to the nearest facility (fire station).

 ## How it works